flyingrobots/TASKS-bash/README.md

 - `MAX_WORKERS` (default `4`): cap concurrent workers.
 - `LLM_PLANNER_CMD` (default `claude -p`): planner that outputs JSON.
 - `LLM_WORKER_CMD` (default `claude --dangerously-skip-permissions`): worker used for edits.

+> [!CAUTION]
+> **About `--dangerously-skip-permissions`**: This flag bypasses Claude Code's permission prompts for file modifications, allowing autonomous agents to edit files without user confirmation. **Risks**: Unvetted code changes, potential data corruption, or unintended modifications. **Use only in**:
+> - Trusted development environments with version control (git)
+> - Non-production workspaces where changes can be safely reverted
+> - Contexts where you've reviewed the generated plan (`dag.json`) beforehand
+>
+> **Recommended mitigations**: Always run inside a git repo, review logs in `.tasks/logs/`, and inspect diffs before committing.
+For production use, remove this flag and handle confirmations manually, or use a sandboxed container.

 Example using a Python OpenAI wrapper: